bjvanderweij/dflock/README.md

 ## Stacked merge requests on Gitlab

-Gitlab to some extend faciliates stacked merge requests.
-For example, if a merge request at the bottom of the stack is merged, the target branch of the next merge request is updated automatically.
+Gitlab has some features that facilitate stacking merge requests.
+For example, if a merge request at the bottom of a stack is merged, the target branch of the next merge request is updated automatically.
+It is also possible to assign [other merge requests as dependencies](https://docs.gitlab.com/user/project/merge_requests/dependencies/#nested-dependencies), which makes it impossible to merge before the dependencies have been merged.

-The steps below outline, using a simple example, how to stack merge requests.
+Here's an example illustrating the process.
 Suppose that you want to create three stacked merge requests out of three subsequent commits.
-To do this, first use `dfl plan`, create an [integration plan](#the-integration-plan) as shown below to create three stacked deltas.
+To do this, use `dfl plan` to create an [integration plan](#the-integration-plan) and create three stacked deltas as shown below.

 ```
 d1 c1 ...